ooaklee/ghatd/external/reminder/README.md

 reminder stays small and easy to update, while the system can still keep a history of sends, failures, skips, and notification references.

-All stored timestamps should be UTC.
-The optional `timezone` field records the user's local timezone so clients and admin tools can display the intended local time without changing the persisted UTC value.
+All stored execution timestamps and due timestamps are UTC.
+Reminder declarations keep `target_time` as the user's local wall-clock time, store the IANA `timezone`, and derive `next_due_at` as the UTC timestamp that scheduler queries should use.

 ## Package Structure